 1978 Shoreline Management Plan Proposed 2019 Shoreline Justification of the

 (SMP) Management Plan (SMP) Proposed Action

 outdated 1978 SMP

 prohibited such posting.

 The proposed requirement

 is a safety measure to assist

 traversing sloped or

 elevated walkways or

 ramps, and to conform to

-Vagatation Alteration Vagatation Alteration International Building Code.
+Vegetation Alteration Vegetation Alteration International Building Code.

-Vegetation Alteration Vegetation Alteration The proposed plan adents Zone 1 Use of Texas Forest Service

-In protected shoreline areas, the 1978 The proposed plan adopts Zone 1
+In protected shoreline areas, the 1978 The proposed plan adopts Zone 1 Lise of Texas Forest Service

-plan references permitting of limited underbrushing and mowing to reduce defensible space criteria described by the Texas Forest Service to reduce the Zone 1 defensible space criteria will provide
+nlan references permitting of limited defensible space criteria described by

+underbrushing and mowing to reduce the Texas Forest Service to reduce the criteria will provide

-fire hazards to private homes. risk of damage to private structures consistency in the issuance
+fire hazards to private homes risk of damage to private structures consistency in the issuance

-me nazarus to private nomes. from wildfire. of vegetation alteration
+from wildfire. of vegetation alteration

-Trom whame. permits for fire hazard
+permits for fire hazard

 The 1978 plan specifies a diameter The proposed plan changes the tree reduction near adjacent

 limit of 3 inches for tree removal that cutting diameter limit to 2 inches. private structures.
 In

 is allowed by USACE without the need general, Zone 1 is described

 to specifically mark trees to be as a space of 30-feet that

 removed. surrounds structures on all

 sides and provides space for

 fire suppression equipment

 in the event of an

 emergency.
 In many cases

 the 30-foot space can be

 achieved by combining

 private land and

 Government land.

 This change will improve

 the effectiveness of

-protecting young, high
+protecting young high

 quality trees from damage

 or removal, and result in

-more effective forest regeneration.
+more effective forest

+regeneration.

-Community Docks Community Docks regeneration.
+Community Docks Community Docks

 The 1978 plan encourages the use of The 2019 SMP does not encourage the Community docks have

 community docks. use of community docks, although they proven difficult to manage

 may be permitted if a group can and maintain for groups of

 provide assurance of sufficient use adjacent landowners and

 demand and for continued surveillance are therefore not

 and maintenance. encouraged by USACE.

 However, with careful

 consideration they may still

 be beneficial in areas

 remote from commercial

-mooring facilities.
+Dual Diada Duel Direle mooring facilities.

-Duck Blinds Duck Blinds
+DUCK BIINDS DUCK BIINDS

-1978 Shoreline Management Plan Proposed 2019 Shoreline Justification of the (SMP) Management Plan (SMP) Proposed Action The 1978 plan references permitting of The proposed plan allows for portable Permitting of duck blinds duck blinds. duck blinds under the requirements of does not operationally fit the hunting program, but does not into the shoreline permit construction of permanent management plan.
-Permits duck blinds. for permanent duck blinds have not been issued for decades, and the use of portable blinds increases shoreline aesthetic values while meeting the needs of hunters.
-Buoyed Courses and Ski Jumps Buoyed Courses and Ski Jumps The 1978 plan references permitting The proposed plan does not include ski The Special Event Program ski jumps. jumps or related water recreation is more applicable than the activities that may be permitted SMP for permitting such separately as a special event. lake activities.
-Electrical Power and Lights Electrical Power and Lights The 1978 plan included permitting of The proposed plan denotes that The proposed plan electrical installations to service electrical installations may be incorporates the use of real private use facilities. authorized by a real estate license estate instruments for following approval by the lake activities (including manager.
-Solar installations are also waterlines and stairways) encouraged over traditional utility- that are customarily dependent installations. permitted by that method.
+1978 Shoreline Management Plan (SMP) Proposed 2019 Shoreline Management Plan (SMP) Justification of the Proposed Action The 1978 plan references permitting of duck blinds.
+The proposed plan allows for portable duck blinds under the requirements of the hunting program, but does not permit construction of permanent duck blinds.
+Permitting of duck blinds does not operationally fit into the shoreline management plan.
+Permits for permanent duck blinds have not been issued for decades, and the use of portable blinds increases shoreline aesthetic values while meeting the needs of hunters.
+Buoyed Courses and Ski Jumps The 1978 plan references permitting ski jumps.
+Buoyed Courses and Ski Jumps The proposed plan does not include ski jumps or related water recreation activities that may be permitted separately as a special event.
+The Special Event Program is more applicable than the SMP for permitting such lake activities.
+Electrical Power and Lights The 1978 plan included permitting of electrical installations to service private use facilities.
+Electrical Power and Lights The proposed plan denotes that electrical installations may be authorized by a real estate license following approval by the lake manager.
+Solar installations are also encouraged over traditional utility- dependent installations.
+The proposed plan incorporates the use of real estate instruments for activities (including waterlines and stairways) that are customarily permitted by that method.
 The requirement for a real estate instrument as the standard means of approval for electric service or stairs that service a dock has been in place for many years, but is not specifically mentioned in the 1978 SMP.
-SIVIP.

-Table 2 - Changes in SMP Shoreline Allocation Miles to Align with the 2019 Lake of the Pines MP
+Table 2 - Changes in SMP Shoreline Allocation Miles to Align with the 2019 Lake of thePines MP